 Vasculitis is a general term that refers to inflammation of blood vessels.
-Vasculitis can affect very small blood vessels (capillaries), medium-size blood vessels (arterioles and venules), or large blood vessels (arteries and veins).
+Vasculitis can affect very small blood vessels (capillaries), medium-sized blood vessels (arterioles and venules), or large blood vessels (arteries and veins).
 If blood flow in a vessel with vasculitis is reduced or stopped, the tissues that receive blood from that vessel begin to die.

 Some of the many forms of vasculitis may be restricted to particular organs.
 Examples include vasculitis that affects only the skin, eye, brain, or certain internal organs.
 There are also types of vasculitis that may affect many organ systems at the same time.
 Some of these generalized forms may be quite mild and may not require treatment.
 Others may be severe, affecting critical organs.